Serving clients in Fayetteville and all of NW Arkansas

 Let a Fayetteville, Arkansas Social Security Disability Attorney Work For You

 For more than 20 years Ken Kieklak, Attorney at Law has worked to secure benefits for the people who need it most.
-If you or a loved one has a medical condition and cannot work, it is important to speak to a Fayetteville Social Security disability lawyer.
+If you or a loved one has a medical condition and cannot work, it is important to speak to a Fayetteville AR disability lawyer.
 You can arrange for a free legal consultation by calling (479) 251-7767 or contact us online.